aleksandra-s/IVISProject2/README.md

 ## Discovery Process of the [World Values Survey's Online Analysis Tools](http://www.worldvaluessurvey.org/WVSOnline.jsp)

-### Question: How does the personal feeling of happiness in European countries impact the perceived importance of certain life values, such as family, friends, religion, etc.?
+### Question: How does the feeling of happiness in European countries impact the perceived importance of life values like family and religion?

 ### Figure 1